Ryanair issues profit warning after lower than expected winter fares

 Ryanair issued a profit warning on Friday, its second in four months, with winter fares expected to fall more than previously forecast.

-The budget-airline lowered its full year guidance to a range of between €1 billion and €1.1 billion, down from the previous range of between €1.1 billion and €1.2 billion.
+The Dublin-based budget airline lowered its full year guidance to a range of between €1 billion and €1.1 billion, down from the previous range of between €1.1 billion and €1.2 billion.
+This is due to a 7 per cent decline in winter fares.

+Investors reacted poorly to the news with shares in early trade falling as much as 5.2 per cent to their lowest level since December 2014.

 Passengers

-The Dublin-based airline said it expects traffic growth to increase 9 per cent for the full year to 142 million passengers.
+The Irish airline said it expects traffic growth to increase 9 per cent for the full year to 142 million passengers.
 It had previously said it expected 141 million passengers.

 Additionally, Ryanair flagged that ancillary sales would be stronger “as more customers choose lower cost optional services” and slightly better unit costs in the second half of the year.

-Nevertheless, the chief executive said further cuts to air fares and further profit warnings cannot be ruled out if unexpected Brexit or security developments arise.
+Nevertheless, Mr O’Leary said further cuts to air fares and further profit warnings cannot be ruled out if unexpected Brexit or security developments arise.

+In a note to clients, Davy stockbrokers said profit is likely to end at the lower end of the range.
+“The key question for the stock is what happens post winter,” Davy analysts said.

-“We will update shareholders in detail on these developments following our third quarter results on Monday 4th February,” Mr O’Leary said in a stock market announcement.
+“We will update shareholders in detail on these developments following our third quarter results on 4th February,” Mr O’Leary concluded in a stock market announcement.